rmsolgi/TensorLearn/README.md

 Unfold the tensor with respect to dimension n.

 ### Arguments
-@tensor < numpy array > - tensor to be unfolded
+- tensor < array >: tensor to be unfolded

-@n < int > - dimension based on which the tensor is unfolded
+- n < int >: dimension based on which the tensor is unfolded

 ### Return
-matrix < numpy array > - unfolded tensor with respect to dimension n
+- matrix < array >: unfolded tensor with respect to dimension n

 ---